inonoob/PiHoleOledDisplay/README.md

 ## Prerequisite

-download the lastest version of
+Have a Raspberry Pi with the lastest Raspbian installed

-If you do not have `test` installed, install it too:
+## Installation of needed packages

-At first start install the following packages.
+Download the following packages

 ```
 sudo apt-get update